ExtremeStats/HandbookCode/README.md

 https://extremestats.github.io/Handbook/

 The main code is based on the R package **ReIns**, which linked to the book by Albrecher, Beirlant and Teugels (2017).
+The [site](https://cran.r-project.org/web/packages/ReIns/index.html) gives ample explanation on how to use but in case of doubt please contact the authors.

 A vignette for the package is available [here](https://cran.r-project.org/web/packages/ReIns/vignettes/ReIns.html).